tubbeg/gdl/README.md

 As you can see in the hello-world example below we call `create-context` once on app start and then it gets passed every frame to the `render` function.

-The context is a clojure record which implements certain protocols, as defined in [gdl.context](https://damn.github.io/gdl/gdl.context.html).
+The context object is is a clojure record ([gdl.context.Context](https://github.com/damn/gdl/blob/main/src/gdl/context.clj#L3)) which implements certain protocols, as defined in [gdl.context](https://damn.github.io/gdl/gdl.context.html).
 It is available in `gdl.app/current-context` for developer debuggings and is used by the UI callback functions.

 GDL is basically a clojure API over the revalant/2D parts [libgdx](https://libgdx.com/), as GDL evolved as an engine for [Cyber Dungeon Quest](https://github.com/damn/Cyber-Dungeon-Quest), an action RPG project.
 But you can easily extend the API for more libgdx features.

-At the moment the `context` needs to contain `atom`s for your state/entities and is not getting replaced by the return value of `render`.
-This is done because the UI-scenegraph used is still mutating objects and using callbacks which query `gdl.app/current-context`.

 You have full access to all libgdx under the hood and can do direct java interop anytime or acccess the OpenGL context, etc.